greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Sets the maximum size of a GIN index's pending list, which is used when `fastupdate` is enabled.
 If the list grows larger than this maximum size, it is cleaned up by moving the entries in it to the index's main GIN data structure in bulk.

-A value specified without units it is taken to be kilobytes.
+A value specified without units is taken to be kilobytes.
 The default is four megabytes (4MB).

 You can override this setting for individual GIN indexes by changing index storage parameters.